RicterZ/HAQBot/README.md

 - **Permission Control**: If `ALLOWED_SENDERS` is set, only specified QQ users can use control commands.

-- **Duplicate Alias Warning**: If multiple entities share the same alias, the bot will warn you but still control the first match
+- **Duplicate Name Warning**: If multiple entities share the same friendly name, the bot will warn you but still control the first match

 ---